dask/dask-ml/docs/source/hyper-parameter-search.rst

    The time-to-completion for a single run of Hyperband as the number of Dask workers vary.
 The solid white line is the time required to train one model.

 It looks like the speedup starts to saturate around 24 Dask workers.
+This number will increase if the search space becomes larger or if model evaluation takes longer.

 .. [#f1] Approximately 300 parameters were desired; 299 was chosen to make the Dask array chunk evenly